My Values as a Psychologist

 I work with many men who were taught that vulnerability is weakness, that anger is the only emotion they are allowed to show, or that their worth comes from dominance, stoicism, or success.
 These messages don’t just limit men—they also reinforce systems that fuel sexism, violence, and emotional disconnection.

 My approach is about exploring and questioning harmful ideas about masculinity, not shaming men for having them.
-I want to help clients create a broader, more self-connected understanding of masculinity—one grounded in emotional presence, accountability, and care for themselves and others.
+I aim to help clients create a broader, more self-connected understanding of masculinity—one grounded in emotional presence, accountability, and care for themselves and others.

 Part of this work also means naming and challenging sexism, misogyny, and gender-based violence.
 Supporting men’s mental health and addressing the harm of patriarchal systems are not separate goals—they are deeply connected.